Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 2.25

 The Spectre is your go-to gun when it comes to the round after pistols.
-It gets the job done, especially since you can literally run and gun using Spectre and get away with bursting headshots at short-medium distances.
+It gets the job done, especially since you can literally run and gun using Spectre and get away with bursting headshots at short-medium ranges.
 Buying this gun after a win on the pistol round is a great way to keep your team’s momentum going and secure rounds one after another.
 Although that’s not always the case, it’s still a gun advantage.
+Otherwise, the Spectre is great at stealthy short-tange tactics, like playing around smokes to surprise your opponents.
 At range, it falls short when compared to the high-cost automatic rifles such as the Phantom or Vandal.

 • Cost: 800 credits